ceekeh/Linkedin-Devops/README.md

 cont.d frm video2
+                                          WE can also use variables for apt/yum module during installion as can be seen below in setup module
 1)(Apt) & yum Module
 Used to install a package in the ansible client. eg  ...  ansible all -m apt -a "name=apache2 state=present" -b       .... ***